tibo/XcodeServer/README.md

 If issues (don't run tests, don't find libs, don't build pods...) delete the bot, check your workspace configuration and re-create the bot.

-Other tips: check if the app is runing as a Testflight build:
+Other tips: check if the app is running as a Testflight build:
 ```
 [[[[NSBundle mainBundle] appStoreReceiptURL] lastPathComponent] isEqualToString:@"sandboxReceipt"]
 ```